Scooby-Doo, Where Are You!

 Scooby-Doo, Where Are You! is an American animated comedy television series created by Joe Ruby and Ken Spears and produced by Hanna-Barbera for CBS.
 The series premiered as part of the network's Saturday morning cartoon schedule on September 13, 1969, and aired for two seasons until October 31, 1970.
-In 1978, a selection of episodes from the later series Scooby's All-Star Laff-A-Lympics and The Scooby-Doo Show were aired on ABC under the Scooby-Doo, Where Are You! name, and they were released in a DVD set marketed as its third season.
-It also aired on BBC One in the UK from 1970 to 1973.
-The complete series is also available on the Boomerang, HBO Max, and Tubi streaming services.
+Reruns were broadcast for the 1971 season.
+In 1978, a selection of episodes from the later animated series Scooby's All-Star Laff-A-Lympics and The Scooby-Doo Show were aired on ABC under the Scooby-Doo, Where Are You! title name, and was released in a DVD set marketed as its third season.
+It also aired on BBC One in the United Kingdom from 1970 to 1973.
+The complete series is also available on Boomerang, Max, and Tubi streaming services.

-Scooby-Doo, Where Are You! is the first incarnation of a long-running media franchise primarily consisting of animated series, several films, and related merchandise.
+Scooby-Doo, Where Are You! is the first incarnation of a long-running media franchise primarily consisting of animated series, films, and related merchandise.

 Overview

-The show focuses on four teenagers Fred, Daphne, Velma, and Shaggy, and their talking dog, Scooby-Doo, who travel in their van, The Mystery Machine, encountering and solving mysteries.
+The show follows the adventures of teenagers Fred Jones, Daphne Blake, Velma Dinkley, and Shaggy Rogers, and their dog Scooby-Doo.
+They travel in a van known as the Mystery Machine, encountering and solving mysteries.
 Once solved, the group typically discovers that the perpetrator of the mystery is a disguised person who seeks to exploit a local legend or myth for personal gain.